NAV-369/Telecom-Data-Analysis/README.md

 ## Project Overview
 This project focuses on analyzing user engagement metrics in telecom data using advanced data processing and visualization techniques.

-## Task 1: Data Preparation
+## Task 1: User Overview Analysis
-- Developed scripts to clean and preprocess raw telecom data.
-- Handled missing values and outliers.
-- Ensured data is in a suitable format for analysis.
+Objective: Conduct an exploratory data analysis to understand user behavior and identify key metrics related to handset usage and application engagement.

 ## Task 2: User Engagement Analysis
-- Calculated key user engagement metrics.
-- Implemented an interactive Streamlit dashboard for visualization.
-- Key Features:
-  - Session frequency analysis
-  - Traffic volume tracking
-  - User clustering
-  - Top user identification
+Objective: Analyze user engagement metrics to assess customer interaction with applications and identify areas for improvement.

-## Task 3: Satisfaction Analysis
+## Task 3: Experience Analytics
-- Analyzed user satisfaction metrics based on engagement data.
-- Generated insights into user behavior and satisfaction levels.
-- Visualized satisfaction metrics using graphs and charts.
+Objective: Evaluate user experience based on network performance and device characteristics to optimize services and meet customer expectations.

-## Task 4: Experience Metrics Calculation
+## Task 4: Satisfaction Analysis
-- Developed scripts to calculate experience metrics for users.
-- Integrated these metrics into the existing dashboard.
-- Enhanced the dashboard with additional visualizations for experience metrics.
+Objective: Assess customer satisfaction by linking engagement and experience metrics, and develop predictive models for satisfaction scores.

 ## Setup and Installation

-### Prerequisites
+This project requires the following libraries:
 - Python 3.8+
 - Pandas
 - Streamlit